 Look out for: The world’s longest road tunnel, Lærdal Tunnel, cuts through the mountains between Lærdal and Aurland.
 At a claustrophobia-inducing 15.23 miles long, it’s not for the faint-hearted.

 3. Deutsche Alpenstraße, Bavaria

 Bavaria is Germany at its most traditional.
 As you wind gently through the rolling foothills of the Alps you’ll spot plenty of lederhosen-clad locals, gingerbread-style houses and castles that wouldn’t look out of place in a Disney movie.
 Speaking of which, the route connects to the Romantic Road in the town of Füssen – so you can easily take a detour to Neuschwanstein Castle.
-The route offers lots of opportunities to stretch your legs, with sparkling swimming lakes and forested hiking trails galore.Compare car hire in Friedrichshafen
+The route offers lots of opportunities to stretch your legs, with sparkling lakes to swim in and forested trails to hike.

 Start point: Lindau on Lake Constance: near Friedrichshafen Airport.